Tramshy/tex-pixelation-baking/README.md

-# tex-pixelation-baking
+# Pixelation Baking
 Pixelation Baking An add-on for Blender that pixelates, bakes and saves the base color textures of selected objects